Life at home and on the war front

 Historical Scottish counties, with Langholm marked by a red X near the English border

 A single year has been selected to provide focus during a time of huge change.
+The year 1915 has been chosen because of its significance on various levels.

 International